- Visiting Chesapeake?

 16. Are persons who have specially equipped motor vehicles eligible for relief on personal property tax?

-Motor vehicles which are owned and are specially equipped to provide transportation for physically handicapped individuals may qualify for a reduced personal property tax rate.
+Motor vehicles which are owned and are specially equipped to provide transportation for disabled individuals may qualify for a reduced personal property tax rate.
 For further information, please contact the Commissioner of the Revenue's office at 757-382-6730.

 Additional information about assessments and taxes